ml4bio/RhoFold/README.md

-# RiboFold: Fast and Accurate RNA 3D Structure Prediction with Deep Learning
+# RhoFold: Fast and Accurate RNA 3D Structure Prediction with Deep Learning

 ![header](header.png)

-This is the open source code for RiboFold.
+This is the open source code for RhoFold.

 <details><summary>Citation</summary>